e-puck3/threads_utilities_ChibiOS/README.md

 With ``ComPort`` being the USB com port to which the Shell is connected.

 Then with the matplotlib window opened, it is possible to use the navigation tools (bottom left) to zoom and move inside the timeline.
-Left and Right arrows act respectively like Undo and Redo buttons for the view.
+Left and Right arrows act respectively like Undo and Redo buttons for the view and pressing ``x``or ``y`` while zooming changes the zoom selection to respectively zoom only in the **X** or **Y** axis.

+Finally, don't forget to let the time to your code to fill the timestamps logs before reading them with the script.
+If you have 3 seconds of logs, then wait at least 3 seconds before launching the script.
+Note that once the logs are full, they are kept and no more modified.